If you live in a re-gazetted SDA and have a residential statement, your rights remain protected under the Disability Act 2006.

 - one for the SDA residency agreement, and

-- one for the Residential tenancy agreements (short-term and long-term).
+- one for the Residential rental agreements (short-term and long-term).

 The information statement explains what is in the agreement.
 It also explains your rights and what you have to do during the residency.
-Your SDA provider must give you the agreement and information statement at the same time.
+Your SDA provider must give you the information statement at least seven days before you enter into the agreement.
 They must also explain the information statement to you.

 Easy English resources